demystifyfp/demystifyfp/content/fsharp/series/fstweet/deploying-to-azure-app-service.md

 ## GetStream.io Setup

-Next thing that we need to set up is *GetStream.io*.
+Next thing that we need to set up is *GetStream.io* as we can't use the one that we used during development.

 Create a new app called *fstweet*.

 ![GetStream New App Creation](/img/fsharp/series/fstweet/getstream_new_app.png)